ayushchettri/my-lms/README.md

 # SIST LMS — Student Information & Learning Management System
 A full-stack web application for managing student academics, attendance, courses, and assignments.
-Built with React.js, NestJS, and PostgreSQL, this system provides role-based dashboards for students and teachers with real-time data interaction and file uploads.
+Built with React.js, Node.js, and PostgreSQL, this system provides role-based dashboards for students and teachers with real-time data interaction and file uploads.

 ## 🚀 Features
 ### 👨‍🎓 Student Portal